 According to the World Health Organization, 20% of adults above age sixty worldwide live with one form of mental health disorder.
-This indicates that the senior population has a risk of developing one mental health issue upon retirement.
+This indicates that the senior population has a risk of developing one mental health issue upon retirement, regardless if they decide to live in a retirement home or not.
 This is a cause for concern, and the primary issue is to be able to detect or identify the early signs of this psychological condition in yourself or others.
 Indeed, some signs may look exactly like other conditions related to aging, but there are differences.
 Here are a few worth noting as you learn to take care of your mental health as you get older.

 Confusion, delirium, or disorientation

 Dementia and Alzheimer’s are often confused with mental health disorders because the characteristics are almost the same.
 However, the distinguishing factor is that dementia and Alzheimer’s are progressively neurodegenerative conditions.
 In other words, they are diseases of the brain and its integral functions.
 These two diseases attack brain cells, and science has shown that, in some cases, they may cause shrinkage in certain areas of the brain tissue.

 Confusion and disorientation are early signs of a possible mental health issue in the elderly.
 Therefore, if dementia and Alzheimer’s are ruled out after clinical checks, you may be dealing with the onset of an age-related mental health disorder.
 It may be difficult to distinguish mental health disorders from neurodegenerative conditions as a layperson.
 This is why the logical thing to do is to seek help from an experienced mental health professional or a geriatric specialist.

 Extended depressive moods